 How to Create a Brand Style Guide?
 (With Examples)

-Remember how I told earlier in this blog that maintaining consistency in graphic design for your small business or big enterprise is important?
+Remember how I told you earlier in this blog that maintaining consistency in graphic design for your small business or big enterprise is important?
 Well, a brand style guide is for just that – conveying your brand requirements quickly to a partner, your development or design team, or anyone else.

 A brand style contains everything that defines the visual and feel of your company – from the exact colors for your logos to typography and more!